-Now that you know the main types of trauma, the next step on your path to healing is to identify what trauma symptoms you are experiencing in your day-to-day life.
+Now that you know the main types of trauma.
+The next step is to identify what trauma symptoms you are experiencing in your day-to-day life.

 Immediately after a distressing event, it’s completely normal for most people to experience strong physical or emotional reactions.
-Usually, after a few days or weeks, these feelings begin to subside.
+However usually, after a few days or weeks, these feelings begin to subside.

-If you are suffering from trauma, however, then these symptoms grow increasingly severe and may last for years or decades after the event.
+If you are suffering from trauma, however, then these symptoms grow increasingly severe.
+They may last for years or decades after the event.

-This could be due to several factors, including the nature and intensity of the experience, a lack of emotional support, your personality type, and life stressors..
+This could be due to several factors.
+For example, the nature and intensity of the experience, a lack of emotional support, your personality type, and life stressors.

 |Do you experience this symptom?|